killroy1971/ansible-satellite6-install/README.md

 - Select "Download Manifest"
 - Move manifest file into [role_name]/files/satellite_manifest.zip

-4) A target Satellite server or instance
-You should have built a target server/instance running Red Hat Enterprise Linux 7, and added a volume with sufficent storage, as outlined in the RH Satellite documentation.
-This server/instance must have a valid RHEL 7 and Satellite 6 entitlement assigned to it.

 Variables
 ---------
 This role's tasks may be controled using the following variables in default/main.yml:
+Note: All of these values are currently set to False.

 * rhn_registration: True or False
+  - Add the Satellite 6.2+ Pool ID to the server.
 * make_satellite: True or False
+  - Configure the raw disk/volume, set up firewalld, install Satellite packages, and set up the Satellite server using an answer file.
 * upload_manifest: True or Flase
+  - Upload the provided Satellite manifest.
 * add_repos: True or Flase
+  - Add RHEL 7, Satellite client tools, and other requested repositories.
 * add_epel: True or Flase
+  - Add the EPEL 7 yum repository.
 * make_lifecycle: True or Flase
+  - Create Satellite lifecycles: Development, Staging, and Production.
 * make_sync_plans: True or Flase
+  - Create repository synchronization schedules.
 * make_content_views: True or Flase
-Note: All of these values are currently set to False.
+  - Create Content Views and Activation Keys, and assign Activation Keys to Content Views.

 Modify the values under satellite_volumes in default/main.yml to fit your planned storage requiremments.
-Change the satellite_data_physvol, and satellite_data_physlvm to match your target's satellite data physical volume.
+1) Change the satellite_data_physvol, and satellite_data_physlvm to match your target's satellite data physical volume.
-Use the "use_firewalld_services" variable to use firewalld services (set to True) or firewalld ports (set to False).
+2) Change the "use_firewalld_services" variable to use firewalld services (set to True) or firewalld ports (set to False).
    - Uncomment commented out entires to open additional service ports.
 Most dpeloyments won't require anything beyond SSH and RH-Satellite-6 services.

-Modify defaults/answer-file.yml and change the values to match your system's fqdn, url, and admin password.
+3) Modify defaults/answer-file.yml and change the values to match your system's fqdn, url, and admin password.
-Make sure your system's fqdn resples correctly via the fqdn and via the short name.
+   Note: Make sure your system's fqdn resples correctly via the fqdn and via the short name.
 Check /etc/hosts for entries that may cause this to fail.
-The foreman installer will test this.
+   The foreman installer will test this and quit if the DNS lookup fails.

-To add additional Red Hat provided repositories, you will need the following:
+4) To add additional Red Hat provided repositories, you will need the following:
    - Repository Name
    - Product Name
    - Release version: i.e. 7Server -- if one is assigned to the repository
    - Architechtrue: x86_64, i386, noarch
    Edit the defaults/hammer-vars.yml to add the repositories.

-To set up defaults/content_views.yml, you will need the following:
+5) To set up defaults/content_views.yml, you will need the following:
    - The repository's product id number: i.e. Red Hat Entreprise Linux's number might be "13."
    - The repository names associated with the product id number.
    - The list of Content Views that you wish to create.

+Obtaining information for Steps 4 and 5:
-* This command wil list an organziation's available products: hammer product list --organization <organization_name>
+* List an organziation's available products: hammer product list --organization <organization_name>
-* This command will list a product's available repositories: hammer repository-set list --organization <organization_name> --product <product name>
+* List a product's available repositories: hammer repository-set list --organization <organization_name> --product <product name>
-* This command will list an organization's enabled products: hammer product list --organization <organziation_name> --enabled true
+* List an organization's enabled products: hammer product list --organization <organziation_name> --enabled true
-* This command will list a organizaiton's enabled repositories by product id number: hammer repository list --organziation <organization_name> --product-id <product id number>
+* List a organizaiton's enabled repositories by product id number: hammer repository list --organziation <organization_name> --product-id <product id number>

 Dependencies
 ------------